If you've ever seen an early 2000s infomercial, you've seen the marketing of pains and gains in action.

 In the top and bottom sections of the left side, you'll write down things that could create or increase these gains and things that could alleviate these pains.

 With all of this information recorded, you can now consider what products and services will most effectively provide as many of these gain creators and pain relievers as possible.
 That goes in the left-most section.

 On the marketing side, you'll fill out this information the same way, but in your case, the product or service will have already been created.
 Instead of coming up with a product to address these customer needs, your job is to come up with ways to show potential customers what a good fit your product is by demonstrating how its benefits correspond to their needs.

 Pains and gains aren't something you identify once and then stick with forever.
 Customers' wants and needs are always changing, and brands that aren't working with consistently updated customer data run the risk of investing a lot of time and energy into a product that addresses issues their customers no longer have.

-That's why it's important to create systems that can capture and organize customer information on a constant basis.
-To get some ideas on how to simplify your data collection process, take a look at how a real estate company keeps up with customers in one of the most quickly-evolving industries there is.
-And here are some other tips on automating data collection:
+That's why it's important to create systems that can capture and organize customer information on a consistent basis.
+To get some ideas on how to simplify your data collection process, check out how a real estate company keeps up with customers in one of the most quickly evolving industries using customer data automation.

 Time for a review—here are some answers to common questions about pains and gains so that you can understand your customers and properly meet their needs.